-To improve I/O performance and to be able to use HDF5 compression with the "multiple_file" mode, it is possible to separate servers into two levels: intermediaries (level one) and writers (level two).
-A single MPI communicator will be created for the intermediaries, while multiple communicators will be created for the writers according to the number of "pools" which can be set by a user.
-Level-one servers will receive data from clients and will redistribute it to be sent to pools of level-two servers whilst level-two servers will do the I/O (important: for now level-two servers only do writing data).
-Secondary servers can be launched by means of three parameters:
+To improve I/O performance, it is possible to separate servers into two levels: intermediaries (level one) and writers (level two).
+Level-one servers will receive data from clients and will redistribute and send the data to subsets of level-two servers (called "pools"), whilst level-two servers will do the I/O. Each file is written by only one pool.
+If one process is assigned per pool (which is the default option), the I/O is sequential and HDF5 compression can be used even in the "multiple_file" mode.
+Level-two servers can be launched and controlled by means of three parameters: